Innovation on Order at Human.technology Styria

 Tutoring for Entrepreneurial Creativity

 "Enabling Innovation is a Project for small and medium Styrian enterprises that is valid until May 31, 2019.
-Fundings up to 30.000 Euro (or 75 %) are available for measures that raise the innovation potential."
+Fundings of about 30.000 Euro (or 75 %) are available for measures that raise the innovation potential."

 The most promising approaches will be determined in an innovation audit for each participating company.
 As a result, there will be a defined package of measures that should unveil the whole innovative potential of the company.
 All consulting measures will be guided by qualified service suppliers.
 Werkl: "This way we want to help our community to reach the international top of innovation".
 The project is funded by a program of the European Union called EFRE and concluded by the Styrian Business Promotion Agency.
 Human.technology Styria is responsible for the guidance of the project as well as for documentation, organization, and Accounting.